 Animal testing is reserved for situations when the results may affect the treatment or management of people and animals.
 If your veterinarian thinks your pet is a candidate for testing, they will consult the state veterinarian and public health officials.
 Do not contact your state veterinarians directly: they do not have the client/patient-veterinarian relationship that would allow them to fully understand the situation and they are also actively involved in other animal disease-related emergencies as well as response to COVID-19.

 A: We currently don’t fully understand how COVID-19 affects different animal species.
 We are aware of a very small number of pets, including dogs and cats, reported to be infected with the virus that causes COVID-19 after close contact with people with COVID-19.

-Recent research shows that ferrets, cats, and golden Syrian hamsters can be experimentally infected with the virus and can spread the infection to other animals of the same species in laboratory settings.
-Pigs, chickens, and ducks did not become infected or spread the infection based on results from these studies.
+Recent research shows that ferrets, cats, fruit bats, and golden Syrian hamsters can be experimentally infected with the virus and can spread the infection to other animals of the same species in laboratory settings.
+Mice, pigs, chickens, and ducks did not become infected or spread the infection based on results from these studies.
 Data from one study suggest that dogs are not as likely to become infected with the virus as cats and ferrets.
 These findings were based upon a small number of animals and do not indicate whether animals can spread infection to people.

 For any animal that tests positive for SARS-CoV-2 at a private or state laboratory, USDA's National Veterinary Services Laboratories performs additional testing to confirm the infection and posts the results on this page: Cases of SARS-CoV-2 in Animals in the United States.